Oder–Neisse line: Background

 The lower River Oder in Silesia was Piast Poland's western border from the 10th until the 13th century.
 From around the time of World War I, some proposed restoring this line, in the belief that it would provide protection against Germany.
 One of the first proposals was made in the Russian Empire.
 Later, when the Nazis gained power, the German territory to the east of the line was militarised by Germany with a view to a future war, and the Polish population faced Germanisation.
 The policies of Nazi Germany also encouraged nationalism among the German minority in Poland.

-While the process of Germanisation of lands east of the Limes Sorabicus line already took place between 12th and 14th century, there were many areas where German population hardly settled at all, making the process of Germanisation extend well into the 19th and 20th centuries.
+While a process of Germanisation in lands east of the Limes Sorabicus line had already begun to take place between the 12th and 14th centuries, there were many areas in which the German population had hardly settled at all, such that this process of Germanisation extended well into the 19th and 20th centuries.